tubbeg/gdl/README.md

 # gdx - game development extension

+A new and simpler programming languagr to write video games.

+#  Details

 Based on [libGDX](https://libgdx.com/).

 Supporting desktop backend and 2D graphics API only at the moment.